Einstein family: Early life

 At the age of 14, Hermann attended the secondary school in the regional capital Stuttgart and was academically successful.
 He had a strong affection for mathematics, and would have liked to study in this or a related area, but as the financial situation of the family precluded further education, he decided to become a merchant and began an apprenticeship in Stuttgart.

 Marriage to Pauline

 Hermann married 18-year-old Pauline Koch in Cannstatt, Kingdom of Württemberg on 8 August 1876.
-After their wedding, the young couple lived in Ulm, where Hermann became joint partner in the feather bed shop of his cousins, Moses and Hermann Levi.
+After their wedding, the young couple lived in Ulm, where Hermann became joint partner in the bed feather shop of his cousins, Moses and Hermann Levi.
 In Ulm, their eldest son Albert was born on 14 March 1879.
 On the initiative of Hermann's brother Jakob, the family moved to Munich in the summer of 1880.
 There, the two brothers founded the electrical engineering company Einstein & Cie, with Hermann being the merchant and Jakob the technician.
 The second child of Hermann and Pauline, their daughter Maria (called Maja), was born in Munich on 18 November 1881.